quixio/quix-streams/docs/read.md

 | 3         | 125   | 3    |
 | 6         | 110   | 2    |

-An example of ParameterData

-You can use the `timestamps` property of a ParameterData instance to access each row of that table, and the `parameters` property to access the values of that timestamp.
+You can use the `timestamps` property of a `ParameterData` instance to access each row of that table, and the `parameters` property to access the values of that timestamp.